NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/sip-specification/internal-sip-policy/representation-types/index.md

 The public access environment, on the other hand, only supports a single access representation per UID.

 ## Preservation derivate
-In the case where the primary data object is normalized or converted to a different format for preservation, you can use the preservation derivate representation type.
+In the case where the primary digital object is normalized or converted to a different format for preservation, you can use the preservation derivate representation type.
-This enables us to preserve both the primary data object and its preservation derivate.
+This enables us to preserve both the primary digital object and its preservation derivate.
 Currently, this is more of a hypothetical use-case, than something that regularly happens in the organization.

 Below are a few examples showing typical SIPs with representations: